lopez-hector/ClassificationHistology/README.md

 *A comparison on complex and tumor tissues from the dataset*

 The model performs decently well across the various classes.
 The addition of the complex tissues, results in the majority of misclassification events (precision of complex tissue < 79%).
-Most importantly, the complex tissue class accounts for all 7/114 misclassified tumors.
-If this model was to be considered in practice, it would be critical to improve its recall of tumor tissues or, more simply, double check complex tissue classifications for possible tumors.
+The complex tissue is comprised of stroma, with tumor and immune cells.
+Based on the data collection, there is likely overlap in the features of complex images with stroma, tumor, and immune cells.
+This overlap is obvious in the results, where complex tissues was misclassified as tumors (7/114), immune cells (14/127), and 6/100 (stroma). simple stroma tissues.

 Here is a comparison on complex and tumor tissues from the dataset.

 ![](Images/ComplexTissues.png)